Different keyboard layouts explained

 ANSI

-ANSI is short for American National Standards Institute and represents the most prevalent keyboard layout in North America and Australia.
+ANSI is short for American National Standards Institute and represents the most prevalent keyboard layout in North America, Australia and the Netherlands.
 It utilizes the QWERTY design but features differently sized [Enter] and [Shift] keys compared to ISO.
 Additionally, ANSI includes a large dedicated key for the backslash.

 ANSI layout